Why Does ChatGPT Fall Short in Providing Truthful Answers?: Introduction

-We concentrate on the study of complex open-domain question answering, as this task closely aligns with users' daily search demands and necessitates rich knowledge, as well as strong understanding and reasoning abilities.
-To address the aforementioned question, we first employ thematic analysis to analyze ChatGPT's failure cases and categorize them into four primary error types: \textit{comprehension error}, \textit{factualness error}, \textit{specificity error}, and \textit{inference error}.
-We then investigate the underlying ability deficiencies contributing to these errors.
-Inspired by human cognitive processes, we define \textit{essential knowledge} and identify \textit{knowledge memorization}, \textit{knowledge recall}, and \textit{knowledge reasoning} as critical abilities for answering questions truthfully.
+To this end, we first employ a thematic analysis to analyze instances of ChatGPT's failures and categorize them into four primary error types: \textit{comprehension error}, \textit{factuality error}, \textit{specificity error}, and \textit{inference error}.
+We then pinpoint the \textit{factuality} deficiency as the primary failure and identify \textit{knowledge memorization} and \textit{knowledge recall} as critical abilities for answering questions with \textit{factuality}.
 Furthermore, we propose several potential strategies to help mitigate these deficiencies.
-The results suggest that truthfulness of ChatGPT can be improved by providing fine-grained external knowledge, hints for knowledge recall, and guidance for reasoning.
-Drawing on our findings, we offer practical insights for building reliable question answering systems.
+Our results indicate that ChatGPT's \textit{factuality} can be enhanced by supplying granular external knowledge and cues for knowledge recall.
+Our findings provide practical insights for developing more reliable question answering systems.